parenting

 As the prevalence of screens has skyrocketed in our modern society, concerns regarding their impact on child development have intensified.
 It is imperative to recognize that babies require meaningful human interaction during their early years for optimum cognitive, social, and emotional growth.
 This blog will delve into the detrimental effects of excessive screen time on babies, highlight the significance of human engagement, and provide actionable steps to ensure a healthy and nurturing environment for infants.

-Excessive exposure to screens during infancy has been linked to numerous adversities.
-Research shows that infants who spend significant time in front of screens often experience delayed language development, restricted social skills, and compromised attention spans.
+Excessive exposure to screens during infancy has been linked to negative effects on infants.
+Research shows that infants who spend significant time in front of screens often experience delayed language development, restricted social skills and compromised attention spans.
 Screens present a passive form of engagement that fails to stimulate critical elements of early brain development, ultimately hindering the formation of essential neural connections.
 The concerning implications of excessive screen time make it crucial for parents and caregivers to prioritize human interaction as an indispensable pillar of early childhood development.

 The vital role of human interaction: